 Q: What does the new requirement for mandatory vaccination of care home staff mean for employers in this sector?

 The new requirement for mandatory vaccination of care home staff means that employers in this sector should encourage any remaining unvaccinated staff to have the vaccine in preparation for 11 November.
 After this date unvaccinated people are not permitted to enter a care home at all, unless they can show an exemption.

 Procedures will be needed to deal with staff who have not had both vaccines by 11 November.
 Redeployment or a temporary cessation of duties may be necessary for those who have not yet had both vaccines.

 - explain categories of exemption and address measures for other people such as pregnant women;

 - state if the measures are contractual or merely policy;

 - explain time off available for vaccination;

 - explain vaccination is part of overall COVID-secure measures and is not a substitute for other health and safety measures;

 - possibly offer incentives for employees to take up the vaccine.

-The mandatory vaccination in England is expected to apply to staff with indoor access at the care home who provide nursing or personal care.
-For example, gardening staff in a care home would presumably not be covered.
-Vaccinations will be compulsory for any staff whether full time, part-time, paid or volunteers who provide nursing or personal care.
+Vaccinations are therefore effectively compulsory for any staff whether full time, part-time, paid or volunteers who provide nursing or personal care.
 Employees and agency staff are also covered.
-Other workers in care homes such as healthcare workers, tradespeople, hairdressers and Care Quality Commission (CQC) inspectors must also be vaccinated.
+Other workers who enter care home premises such as healthcare workers, tradespeople, hairdressers and Care Quality Commission (CQC) inspectors must also be vaccinated.